 When the elevator car arrives at its landing, brakes lock the car in place and the door opens for passengers to enter or exit.

 Though the technology and appearance of a PVE is completely different from a traditional elevator, the shaftless vacuum elevators operate with push buttons like elevators you are accustomed to such as automated operation using push buttons, emergency alarm, phone in the car, and interior lights.
 And the PVE have all the safety features of other residential elevators.
+Don’t let elevator myths scare you away from considering an elevator in your home.
+We can answer all your questions about these safe devices with decades of safely operating.

 Vacuum Elevator Installation Process